sofblocks/sofblocks.github.io/_posts/blog/2020-07-07-attackingad.md

 LLMR ---> Link-Local Multicast Name Resolution, allows both IPv4 and IPv6 hosts to perform name resolution for hosts on the same local link.
 Sends a network packet to UDP port 5355 to the multicast network address.

 NBT-NS --->  Resolves a NetBios name (16-byte string) to one or more IP addresses.
-An example of a process that uses a NetBIOS name is the File and Printer Sharing for Microsoft Networks service on a computer running Windows.
+An example of a process that uses a NetBIOS name is the File and Printer Sharing for Microsoft Networks service.

 ## Exploiting Windows Name Resolution

 ### LLMR Poisoning:

-In a case where windows machine cannot resolve a hostname using DNS or the local host file, it resorts to LLMNR protocol and ask the neighbouring computers on the network about it.
+In a case where windows machine cannot resolve a hostname using DNS or the local host file, it resorts to LLMNR or NBT-NS protocols and ask the neighbouring computers on the network about it.

 This may be caused by:

 * A user accidently typing a wrong network share.
 * A broken file share or a network printer

-Now remember LLMNR works by sending network packets to UDP port 5355 to the multicast network address, asking all nodes on the network to reply if they are authoratively known as the hostname in query.
+Now remember LLMNR works by sending network packets to UDP port 5355 to the multicast network address or TCP port 139/445 in the case of NBT-NS, asking all nodes on the network to reply if they are authoratively known as the hostname in query.

-A hacker somewhere on the network may intercept the traffic on UDP port 5355 and respond by claiming that they are authoratively known as the hostname in query.
+A hacker somewhere on the network may intercept the traffic on UDP port 5355 or Tcp port 137/139/445 and respond by claiming that they are authoratively known as the hostname in query.
 If the requested host belongs to a resource that requires identification/authentication, the username and NTLMv1/ NTLMv2 hash will then be sent to the hacker's system.
 The attacker can then grab the hash and try to crack it using tools such as hashcat or john the ripper.

 Using python responder tool to demostrate the LLMNR expoit.
 An attacker spins up the tool on their system, and start listening on the main network interface.